Beyblade: Metal Fusion: Video games

-The first video game to be released from the Beyblade: Metal Fusion series was Metal Fight Beyblade DS, which debuted on March 26, 2009 for the Nintendo DS in Japan and November 9, 2010 in the United States.
+The first video game to be released from the Beyblade: Metal Fusion series was Metal Fight Beyblade DS, which debuted on March 26, 2009, for the Nintendo DS in Japan and November 9, 2010, in the United States.
 The majority of the games produced so far have only been released in Japan, though Hudson Soft has localized the second Nintendo DS game and the Nintendo Wii game for North America, which is called "Battle Fortress".
 So far, all dedicated Metal Fight Beyblade games have been developed and published by Hudson Soft.
 The most recent Metal Fight Beyblade video game to be released was "Metal Fight Beyblade: Choujou Kessen!
 Big Bang Blader" for the DS in Japan, which was released on December 2, 2010.

-Metal Saga toyline

-4D Ultimate System

-The 4D System continues on from the HWS System, adding on some gimmicks to the parts:

-Face Bolt: These hold the Beyblade parts together (except the Performance Tip).

-Energy Ring: The Energy Ring is where the launcher hooks stay when connected and determines the direction the bey will spin.
-In three cases in this System, the Energy Ring is not used (Variares D:D, L-Drago Destructor F:S and L-Drago Guardian GB145MB).

-4D Metal Wheel: Similar to the Fusion Wheel, a 4D Wheel is the part that helps attack other Beyblades.
-The main difference between the two types is that the 4D Wheel is composed of three or two parts, rather than one: Metal Frame, PC Frame and the Core.
-By using these three components in different positions, the Bey's contact points can change.

-Spin Track: The Spin Track helps the beyblade spin, helps hold the beyblade together and connects the Performance Tip to the rest of the other parts.

-Performance Tip: The Performance tip is a part of the bey that makes it move and spin.